germaindk/EcoleDirectChecker/README.md

 - ✔️add Threading
 - ❌CPM counteur
-- ❌optimisation of the checking proses
+- ✔️optimisation of the checking proses
 ## Installation

 Install my-project with python